-It is still a valuable tool, especially for those who own and run their own small-medium businesses.
-Advertising and marketing are the way to get your audience to recognize your brand over time, developing both brand trust and recognition in the process.
+Overall, Facebook is a valuable tool for pest control owners, especially those who own and run small-medium businesses.
+Advertising and marketing are ways to get your audience to recognize your brand over time, developing brand trust and recognition.

-Facebook has a wide array of features and access for businesses to advertise and market; it is up to the business to figure out the best way to reach not only their current customers but the ones who could be qualified as prospective customers or leads.
+Facebook has a wide array of features and access for businesses to advertise and market; it is up to the business to figure out the best way to reach their current customers and those who could be qualified as prospective customers or leads.

-Here are just a few steps that you can take to make your Facebook presence one that becomes a valuable asset for your company, giving you a social media weapon that can reach a far larger audience and target a bigger service area.
+Here are just a few steps you can take to make your Facebook presence a valuable asset for your company, giving you a social media weapon that can reach a far larger audience and target a bigger service area.

-Social media in general allows businesses to create a relationship between themselves and their audiences.
-Because of the constant ability to interact on a person-to-person basis with consumers, they feel like they have had a meaningful encounter with your business.
+Social media, in general, allows businesses to create a relationship between themselves and their audiences.
+Because of the constant ability to interact personally with consumers, they feel like they have had a meaningful encounter with your business.
 Establishing a social media presence can also be useful for pest control SEO, in general.

 Creating a business page on Facebook makes your business accessible to your audience.
-Being accessible is highly beneficial to not only interacting with your customers but building a trust in your overall brand.
-When consumers feel as though they can trust you and your service, you have already won a major battle in the marketing game.
+Being accessible is highly beneficial to interacting with your customers and building trust in your overall brand.
+When consumers feel as though they can trust you and your service, you have already won a major battle in the pest control Facebook marketing game.

-It is essential to point out that if you have a personal Facebook page, keep it separate from your business page.
-Make sure that your business page is focused solely on your business and the services and products that it offers.
-The quickest way to turn off your audience is to begin integrating personal opinions and feelings on a professional page.
+It is essential to note that if you have a personal Facebook page, keep it separate from your business page.
+Make sure your business page focuses solely on your business and the services and products it offers.
+The quickest way to turn off your audience is to integrate personal opinions and feelings on a professional page.

-Ultimately, your Facebook business page is about building your audience as well as trust within that audience.
-When you can create interactions between yourself and your customers, you can develop that highly coveted trust.
+Ultimately, your Facebook business page is about building your audience and trust within that audience.
+You can develop highly coveted trust when you create interactions between yourself and your customers.

 Much like your business Facebook page, this is a fantastic way to interact with both current and prospective customers.
-You can hear real complaints that consumers have with other businesses in the industry and try to tailor your business to address those needs.
+You can hear real customer complaints from other businesses in the industry and try to tailor your business to address those needs.

 And much like your Facebook business page, it allows the consumer to feel like they are being addressed personally by your business.
 When you can develop a level of brand trust and awareness, you already have a leg up on much of the competition.

 Joining these groups also gives you a networking opportunity to reach other consumers that may not have previously heard of your business.
-If they join the group, see what others have said about you, and see how active you are in interacting with consumers, they will be far more likely to trust you.
+If they join the group, see what others have said about you, and see how active you interact with consumers, they will be far more likely to trust you.

 Customer interaction is the name of the game these days because it is so easily done through social media.
-Being able to have that direct interaction with your current and potential customers makes them feel cared for and will make them more likely to use your business for their needs.
-Trust is the name of the game and this is a great way to build that trust.
+Having that direct interaction with your current and potential customers makes them feel cared for and will make them more likely to use your business for their needs.
+Trust is vital, and this is a great way to build that trust.

-The blog on your website is not just a means for you to shout into the abyss; when properly utilized, it is another tool that you can use to develop new leads and then, eventually, convert those leads into sales.
-It is a matter of knowing how to properly use your blog that can make all the difference in the world is a matter of knowing.
+The blog on your website is not just a means for you to shout into the abyss; when properly utilized, it is another tool you can use to develop new leads and eventually convert those leads into sales.
+Knowing how to use your blog properly can make all the difference in the world is a matter of knowing.

 One of the most common mistakes that businesses make when starting their own business Facebook page is not listing enough essential information.
-There are so many businesses that put just a little bit of information on their page, thinking that it will be fine and help them get by.
+So many businesses put just a bit of information on their page, thinking it will help them get by.

 Fill in as much information as possible about your business.
-Any relevant piece of information will make you more searchable on the platform and easier for your potential leads and conversions to find you.
-You might not offer anything earth-shattering in terms of information, but it is entirely useful to get more eyeballs on your Facebook page than ever before.
+Any relevant piece of information will make you more searchable on the platform and make it easier for your potential leads and conversions to find you.
+You might not offer anything earth-shattering in terms of information, but getting more eyeballs on your Facebook page is entirely useful.

-When you fill out your company’s information properly, you also build a sense of reliability within these potential leads and consumers.
+When properly filling out your company’s information, you also build a sense of reliability within these potential leads and consumers.
 Having trustworthiness and reliability are huge in the eyes of the consumer and give you a leg up on the competition in ways that they can’t compete with.